AnthonMS/my-cards/docs/cards/button.md

       track:
         - background: rgba(255, 0, 0, 0.5)

-If using the buttons, you can set individual styling for each button.
-Or set a default for all of them and specify a specific style for one of them:
+'If using the buttons, you can set individual styling for each button.
+Or set a default for all of them and specify a specific style for one of them:'
 - type: custom:my-button
   entity: lock.front_door
   label: